-It’s a good idea to confirm that your HVAC cleaning service or HVAC contractor is certified by the National Air Duct Cleaners Association (NADCA).
-A company affiliated with NADCA will:
+It's a good idea to confirm that your HVAC cleaning service or HVAC contractor is certified by the National Air Duct Cleaners Association (NADCA) since a company affiliated with them will:

 - Have at least one Air Systems Cleaning Specialist on staff certified by NADCA